awsdocs/amazon-cloudsearch-developer-guide/doc_source/glos-chap.md

 A container for database engine parameter values that apply to one or more [DB instance](#dbinstance)s\.

 **DB security group**<a name="DBSecurityGroup"></a>
 A method that controls access to the [DB instance](#dbinstance)\.
 By default, network access is turned off to DB instances\.
-After ingress is configured for a [security group](#SecurityGroup), the same rules apply to all DB instances associated with that group\.
+After inbound traffic is configured for a [security group](#SecurityGroup), the same rules apply to all DB instances associated with that group\.

 **DB snapshot**<a name="DBSnapshot"></a>
 A user\-initiated point backup of a [DB instance](#dbinstance)\.